emberjs/website/source/guides/router_primer.md

 This bubbling effect allows certain actions to remain private.
-If certain transitions should only be available for certain sub-sub-states, put the transition on the sub-state and you've achived a type of scoping.
+If certain transitions should only be available for certain sub-sub-states, put the transition on the sub-state and you've achieved a type of scoping.

 In this example, Ember looks to App.ApplicationView to handle the click, it does not.
 The event then bubbles upward until it hits the `root` `Route` where